 Structure of the robots.txt file

-Define exploration and indexing guidelines
+Define crawling and indexing directives

 Use User-agent and Disallow tags